 Now Kylo Ren has always been a contentious character when it comes to the question of “is he a victim or not?”
 People have taken up an usually fierce hatred towards him because he is:

-- Heterosexual (from the context clues we’ve received so far), and
+- Het (from the context clues we’ve received so far), and

 - Comes from a position of material privilege within canon.
 He’s a literal prince from royal lineage (Organa) and religious lineage (Skywalker).
 He’s also the de facto ruler of the Knights of Ren and the First Order.

-Unfortunately as the astute blogger @seankayos pointed out, “a cage of gold and gilded genetics is still a cage no matter how you slice it.”
+Unfortunately as the astute blogger @seankayos pointed out, “a cage of gold and gilded genetics is still a cage no matter how you slice it” (direct link no longer available).
 Abuse is still abuse, and a person’s pain should not be graded along a sliding scale of victimization where the one who suffers the most is crowned victorious.
 That is an extremely unhealthy notion, and one I am vehemently against, on a personal level.

 Kylo is privileged, but privilege does not exempt you from abuse or being a victim of circumstance.
 Kylo was an extremely Force sensitive child that was “born into a legacy that was too big for him.”
 Targeted while still in the womb by Snoke due to this latent Force sensitivity and Skywalker lineage, he was an emotional child who craved affection/assurance.
 While his family loved him, they didn’t know how to deal with him.
 His father, Han Solo, has never been comfortable with the Force.
 His mother was understandably busy with her role in the New Republic.
 Still known as “Ben” at the time, he was taken in by his uncle Luke Skywalker to train as a Jedi.
 For an emotionally sensitive child who has been coded as mentally ill (another topic for another time)—and for a budding Usurper who craves the affection of a Holy Mother—it doesn’t matter how much material privilege you comes from.
 What Kylo seeks is emotional privilege, and he’s not getting it.
 If he’s being groomed that separation anxiety and depression—like Anakin’s—will turn into aggression towards the father figures that keep him from it.